cesar1226/web-development/README.md

 ## API Endpoints

-The application interacts with two main API endpoints:
+The application interacts with two main API endpoints url that you need to create first in the api gateway service:

 1. Transaction API: `API_ENDPOINTS.transaction`
 2. Balance API: `API_ENDPOINTS.balance`